 This procedure is more involved than an implant-based reconstruction and will add some time to your hospital stay and recovery period.
 In most cases, you should be able to resume normal activities within 4-6 weeks.

 Dr. Ali and Dr. Tamir are both board certified plastic surgeons who are highly regarded within the medical community.
 They have received the "Top Doctor" award from Phoenix Magazine for 16 consecutive years, a testament to their commitment to delivering the exceptional care you deserve.

 Our surgeons have extensive experience performing breast reconstruction procedures, and they consider it an honor and a privilege to help you complete your recovery after breast cancer.
 They will provide compassionate care throughout every step of the process, explaining all of your options to ensure you are fully comfortable with your treatment plan before moving forward.

 Contact our Phoenix Plastic Surgeons

-Please contact Mosharrafa Plastic Surgery using the form on this page or call (602) 883-4483 today to schedule your complimentary breast reconstruction consultation.
+Please contact Mosharrafa Plastic Surgery using the form on this page or call (602) 883-4483 today to schedule your breast reconstruction consultation.
 We serve patients in Phoenix, Scottsdale, Paradise Valley and throughout Arizona.